SYM19/tumor-drug-penetration-model/README.md

 ## Limitations

-PDEOncology is an educational and exploratory tool.
+PDEOncology is an educational and research-facilitating tool.
 Key simplifications:

 - Tumor geometry is circular and homogeneous — real tumors are irregular
 - 2D model only — real drug penetration is three-dimensional